Skip to main content

 • Before exercising, you should consume a slightly sweetened drink to regulate your blood sugar level.

 • For workout routines that can last for a duration of up to 3 hours, you should drink mineral water consistently to maintain your hydration levels.
 For longer workouts, a drink containing mineral salts is recommended.
 This type of drink can help you replace losses that occur as a result of sweating.
-The Berocca helps to meet the needs of endurance athletes.
+The Multivitamins and Minerals (Berocca® Performance) helps to meet the needs of endurance athletes.
 It contains a number of different vitamins and minerals, including magnesium, which is a type of mineral that can aid in balancing the electrolyte levels in your body effectively.

 • After exercising, it is recommended to drink mineral soda water that is rich in bicarbonates.